ConnorXCX/LeetCode/Linked List/0206 - Reverse Linked List/README.md

 Given the `head` of a singly linked list, reverse the list, and return _the reversed list_.

+**Follow up:** A linked list can be reversed either iteratively or recursively.
+Could you implement both?

 ---

 ##### Example 1 Visualization